FreshPopcorn42/JustSomeScripts/README.md

 Pings all your devices at once, writes results to txt file.

 ### USB
-Helps you mount/unmount usb with less typing.
+Helps you mount/unmount USB with less typing.

 ### brightness
 Helps you regulate display brightness.
 You should start at 2.5.